 I continued to weight train throughout my second trimester, but cut high-impact exercise like jogging or jumping completely at this time.
 Subsequent pregnancies can prompt your center of gravity to shift faster, while muscle memory sees the joints and abdominal muscles give way more readily to the ‘relaxing’ effects of the pregnancy hormone relaxin.
 Plus, the physicality of keeping up with older children often requires moderating the intensity of exercise you do sooner than you felt necessary in earlier pregnancies.

 Not only did my bump continue to grow quicker during my second trimester, but so too did everything else.
 My ribcage expanded.
 My hips broadened.
-That ‘tilted bowl’ effect in my pelvis became more pronounced and required extra consideration to manage it both during and beyond my workouts.
+That ‘tilted bowl’ pelvic shift I described in my first trimester overview became more pronounced and required extra attention to manage it both during and beyond my workouts.

 The clearest indication of change a-coming, that growing bump was integral to my early conversations with my daughter about how she might prepare to become a big sister.
-Talking about pregnancy with young toddlers feels bizarre when they still seem so little themselves, but as I close in on the final weeks (maybe days!) of pregnancy I do feel that every conversation has helped to prepare my daughter.
-If anything, it has certainly helped me to ease any anxiety I have about becoming a mother to more than one child, and my ability to involve her in the exciting journey ahead.
+Talking about pregnancy with young toddlers feels bizarre when you still feel they’re your babies, but as I close in on the final weeks (maybe days!) of pregnancy I do feel that every conversation has helped to prepare my daughter.
+If anything, it has certainly helped me to ease any anxiety I have about becoming a mother to more than one child, and my ability to involve her in the journey ahead.

 We read books about becoming a big sister, re-read books about what it was like to bring her home (be warned: All The Things I Wish For You, personalised by Papier, is enough to push even the least hormonal mum-to-be over the emotional edge!) and introduced toys that simulate cuddling and feeding babies.
-We even changed nappies for several of her favourite teddies, which proved as much a delay tactic for having her own nappy changed as it did a useful tool for teaching older children about little babies!
-Finally, I involved her in most of my fortnightly bump-date pictures and encouraged her to count the weeks, kiss the bump and speak to her little siblings.
+We even changed nappies for several of her favourite teddies.
+Finally, I involved her in most of my fortnightly bump-date pictures and encouraged her to count the weeks, kiss the bump and speak to her little sisters.

 - Nothing is a given.
-Twin pregnancy classifications can be difficult to ascertain, and because multiple pregnancies are still relatively rare the stats and science to support them is far less conclusive than the research supporting singleton pregnancies.
+Twin pregnancy classifications can be difficult to ascertain – and any potential complications even less predictable.
+Because multiple pregnancies are still relatively rare, the stats and science to support them is far less conclusive than the research supporting single pregnancies.

 - Eating for three requires mindful ingredient selection, not triple portions.
 There are many conflicting reports about how many extra calories you should eat to optimise a multiple pregnancy, but the most important consideration is how you feel.
 Your hunger is a highly reliable indication of when and how much you need to eat.